Nebby1999/VarianceAPI/VarianceAPI/ThunderKit/Staging/VarianceAPI/README.md

 * Nebby's Wrath is a complete port of all the non-"OtherVariants" of MonsterVariantsPlus.

-* All the non "OtherVariants" encompass all variants except the ones for Squid Turrets, Empathy Cores & the Beetle Guards froms the Queen's Gland.
+* All the non "OtherVariants" encompass all variants except the ones for Squid Turrets, Empathy Cores & the Beetle Guards from the Queen's Gland.

 * Get it here! (just click the icon!)